Is It Affordable to Retire in Vancouver, Washington? A Complete Guide

 Many Vancouver neighborhoods are walkable, and the city has invested in improving bike lanes and paths.
 Staying active and enjoying the outdoors is not only convenient but also cost-effective.
 Joining local biking groups or exploring the city's bike-friendly initiatives adds a social and enjoyable element to staying active.

 One of Vancouver's significant draws for retirees is its favorable tax structure.
 The state of Washington has no income tax, meaning retirement income, including Social Security, pensions, and 401(k) withdrawals, is entirely tax-free.
 With a state sales tax of around 6.5% and property taxes at 1.3% in Clark County, Vancouver's tax environment is senior-friendly.
+For a deeper look at how those property tax rates actually break down, see my complete guide to Vancouver, WA property taxes.

 Is Vancouver, WA a Smart Choice for Retirees?